Stryker Hip Replacements Attorneys

 For patients who have received a Rejuvenate or ABG II modular-neck hip stem, the company advises these individuals to contact their surgeon immediately to schedule a follow-up.
 The company recommends that surgeons consider “performing a clinical examination, such as blood work and cross section imaging on all patients who received a Rejuvenate or ABG II modular-neck hip stem regardless of whether a patient is experiencing pain and/or swelling.”

-Product Liability Lawsuits and Stryker Settlement Program
+Stryker Hip Replacement Lawsuits and the Settlement Program

 Contact a Stryker Hip Replacement Attorney Today